-While flights have become increasingly cheap, food & lodging however are not.
+While Iceland flights have become increasingly cheap, food & lodging are not.

-There are tons of unique places to stay in Iceland due to its diverse scenery, and every time I visit I find something new to experience, which makes it one of my favorite countries.
+There are tons of unique places to stay in Iceland due to its diverse scenery, and every time I visit I find something new to experience.

 Best Places To Stay In Iceland

-When it comes to finding a place to stay in Iceland, hotels can be on the expensive side, and there aren’t a lot of options compared to other countries.
-Hotels can get booked up months in advance, especially during the high season.
+When it comes to finding a place to stay in Iceland, hotels can be on the expensive side, and there aren’t many options compared to other places.
+However, alternatives like guesthouses can help you save money.

 It’s important to book Iceland accommodation early to get the best deals.

 Especially if you plan to visit during the summer high season, when finding a good place to stay can be much more difficult.